mach-composer/mach-composer-cli/docs/src/components/azure.md

 ### Azure naming restrictions

-Some resources might have a maximum length to be used as name.
+Some resources might have a maximum length to be used as name.<br>
 To work with these limitations, the `short_name` variable can be used.

 For example, a Storage Account can be created using